arepnovs/base_converter/README.md

 # base_converter
-A very little program to convert decimal numbers into another base (2-16)
+A very little console program to convert decimal numbers into another base (2-16)

 Usage: